-- Are you the birth relative of an adopted person?
+- are the birth relative of an adopted person

-- Do you live in Croydon, or do you believe that you have links with Croydon Adoption?
+- live in Croydon, or you believe that you have links with Croydon adoption

 Croydon adoption team offers a wide range of services for adopted adults and birth relatives.
 Birth relative includes birth parents, grandparents, aunts, uncles, and birth brothers and sisters.
 We can also offer a service to the descendants of adopted people.